algbio/themisto/README.md

 ## Full instructions for index construction

 This command builds an index consisting of compact de Bruijn graph using the BOSS data structure (implemented as a [Wheeler graph](https://www.sciencedirect.com/science/article/pii/S0304397517305285)) and color information.
-The input is a set of reference sequences in a single file in fasta or fastq format, and a colorfile, which is a plain text file containing the colors of the reference sequences in the same order as they appear in the reference sequence file, one line per sequence.
-The names are given as ASCII strings, but they should not contain whitespace characters.
-If there are characters outside of the DNA alphabet ACGT in the input sequences, those are replaced with random characters from the DNA alphabet.
+The input is a set of reference sequences in a single file in fasta or fastq format, and a colorfile, which is a plain text file containing the colors (integeres) of the reference sequences in the same order as they appear in the reference sequence file, one line per sequence.

 ```
 Usage: